1. The Film Focus Group Event

 Ahh, Normandy is so close I can almost feel my allergic reaction coming.
 For those of you who are new to our journey, last summer, I, Savannah Woods, went to Normandy with The Girl Who Wore Freedom (read about it here).
 While I was abroad, never in my life have I struggled with allergies or had an allergic reaction.
 But, boy oh boy!
 Did I experience it while living there for a month.
 So, this time around, I am bringing heavy drugs to push me through the field and pollen of beautiful France.

 Okay, okay… all jokes aside, after countless months and hours of hard work, I cannot wait to be back!
-I have been looking forward to the premiere of our film for over a year now.
+I have been looking forward to seeing our film for over a year now.
 After witnessing the scenes and interviews first-hand last summer, I am beyond excited to see the final product.
-Between the shoots, the people and the moments, I know I will be teary-eyed throughout the whole week I am back in Normandy, and I am already prepared to bring a box of tissues to the screening with me.
+Between the shoots, the people and the moments, I know I will be teary-eyed throughout the whole week I am back in Normandy, and I am already prepared to bring a box of tissues to the event with me.

 2. The People